mspnp/aks-baseline-regulated/docs/deploy/13-validation-logs.md

 Unless you performed some additional steps beyond this walkthrough's instructions, you'll notice that the value for all of the records share the same `Identity` -- that is the Object ID of the AKS cluster's managed identity, specifically kubelet (`<your-cluster-name>-agentpool`).

-### Microsoft Defender for container registries
+### Microsoft Defender for containers

 If you execute the following query, you'll see all denied requests for access to your container registry.
-Your container registry is private, and most (if not all) of this traffic is originating from Microsoft Defender for container registries -- which does not support private container registries.
+Your container registry is private, and most (if not all) of this traffic is originating from Microsoft Defender for containers -- which does not support private container registries.

 ```kusto
 ContainerRegistryLoginEvents